WHEN YOU HAVE A “MOMENT”

 The psalmist runs towards God, “the Rock in whom he takes refuge.” (verse 22)

 Now watch what happens!
-He experiences the “consolations” of the Lord (verse 19).
-This word is used to describe the comfort that an infant feels in the presence of his/her mother.
+He experiences the Lord’s “consolations” (verse 19), which describes the comfort that an infant feels in the presence of his/her mother.
 What a beautiful picture!

 Like a helpless child, he was soothed and “supported” by the steadfast love of God, the same love that would one day be perfectly and completely manifested in Jesus Christ (Psalm 94:18, Romans 8:35-38).